open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 > The same name of the processor must not be referenced multiple times in the
 > `processors` key of a single pipeline.

-## <a name="opentelemetry-agent"></a>Running as an Agent
+## <a name="opentelemetry-agent"></a>Running as an agent

-On a typical VM/container, user applications are running in some processes/pods with OpenTelemetry Library (Library).
-Previously, Library did all the recording, collecting, sampling, and aggregation of traces, metrics, and logs, and then either exported the data to other persistent storage backends through the Library exporters, or displayed it on local zpages.
+On a typical VM/container, user applications are running in some processes/pods with an OpenTelemetry library.
+Previously, the library did all the recording, collecting, sampling, and aggregation of traces, metrics, and logs, and then either exported the data to other persistent storage backends through the library exporters, or displayed it on local zpages.
 This pattern has several drawbacks, for example:

-1. For each OpenTelemetry Library, exporters and zpages must be re-implemented in native languages.
+1. For each OpenTelemetry library, exporters and zpages must be re-implemented in native languages.
 2. In some programming languages (for example, Ruby or PHP), it is difficult to do the stats aggregation in process.